About

 • Strategies for Marketing and Outreach

-• Technical Assistance Grant Program Implementation
+• Maximizing Technical Assistance Funding Streams

 Attendees have the option to register for one session or the full series.
 Significant discounts are available for CDFA member organizations, and those who register for the full series.